 The Hammering Man in Seattle, WA in front of the Seattle Art Museum.
 Hammering Man sculptures are installed all across the world celebrating the laborer.
 They work all year long,…Read More

 Generally speaking, when working on a private construction project in Florida, you must deliver a “Notice To Owner” to preserve your mechanics lien rights.
 Like any law, there are exceptions.
-This post reviews the rule, the exceptions and some best…Read More
+This post reviews the rule, the exceptions and…Read More

 On private projects in Washington state, all material suppliers and most subcontractors must deliver a preliminary notice within 60 days of first furnishing labor or materials to a construction project.
 Failing to send this preliminary notice will…Read More